chimera-linux/dinit-chimera/README.md

   be redirected to the `LOGFILE`; note that you have to ensure the location of the file is writable

 The debug parameters are subject to change if necessary.
+They become a part of the global activation environment.

 ### Fsck arguments